ogmacorp/AOgmaNeo/README.md

 ## Introduction

-Welcome to the [Ogma](https://ogmacorp.com) AOgmaNeo library, C++ library that contains an implementation of Sparse Predictive Hierarchies aimed at desktop, embedded, and microcontroller devices.
+Welcome to the [Ogma](https://ogmacorp.com) AOgmaNeo library, C++ library that contains an implementation of Sparse Predictive Hierarchies (SPH) aimed at desktop, embedded, and microcontroller devices.

 For easier use on desktop, we also have [Python bindings](https://github.com/ogmacorp/PyAOgmaNeo).